Kathy Tran

 Kathy Tran (born 1978) is an American politician who currently serves in the Virginia House of Delegates.
-A Democrat, she has represented the 42nd House of Delegates district since 2018.
+A Democrat, she represents the 18th House of Delegates district.

 Early life and career

 Born in Vietnam, Tran and her parents fled as boat refugees when she was seven months old.
 She is a Duke University graduate with a Masters in Social Work degree from the University of Michigan.
 After graduating, she worked for the advocacy group National Immigration Forum.

 House of Delegates

 Elections

 Tran decided to run for the House in 2017 after the election of Donald Trump.
 She ran in the 42nd district, which was then an open seat after Republican Delegate Dave Albo announced his retirement.
 She faced retired social worker Tilly Blanding in the June 2017 Democratic primary and won with 54 percent of the vote.

-Tran faced Republican Lolita Mancheno-Smoak, an engineer and Ecuadoran immigrant, in the general election.
+Tran faced Republican Lolita Mancheno-Smoak, an engineer and Ecuadorian immigrant, in the general election.
 Republicans accused Democrats of racist smears after the Democratic Party of Virginia sent a mailer to voters depicting Mancheno-Smoak's face next to images of a werewolf and a hockey mask reminiscent of a horror movie with the headline, "This Halloween season, protect your family from the scariest threats."
 Tran denied that the mailer was racist, saying, "The mailer highlights the frankly scary policies that my opponent supports that would threaten funding for schools, threaten access to affordable health care, and threaten funding for Planned Parenthood.
 This is what is at stake in our election."
 Tran defeated Mancheno-Smoak in the general election, receiving 61% of the vote.

+In 2025, Tran faces McGovern in her re-election campaign.